Updated: February 1, 2017

 - The BACKUP statement is not allowed in an explicit or implicit transaction.
 An explicit transaction is one in which you explicitly define both the start and end of the transaction.

-If a database uses either the full or bulk-logged recovery model, you must back up the transaction log regularly enough to protect your data and to keep the transaction log from filling.
+If a database uses either the full or bulk-logged recovery model, you must back up the transaction log regularly enough to protect your data, and to prevent the transaction log from filling.
 This truncates the log and supports restoring the database to a specific point in time.

 By default, every successful backup operation adds an entry in the SQL Server error log and in the system event log.
-If back up the log very frequently, these success messages accumulate quickly, resulting in huge error logs that can make finding other messages difficult.
-In such cases you can suppress these log entries by using trace flag 3226 if none of your scripts depend on those entries.
+If you back up the log frequently, these success messages accumulate quickly, resulting in huge error logs, making finding other messages difficult.
+In such cases you can suppress these log entries by using trace flag 3226, if none of your scripts depend on those entries.
 For more information, see Trace Flags (Transact-SQL).

-BACKUP DATABASE and BACKUP LOG permissions default to members of the sysadmin fixed server role and the db_owner and db_backupoperator fixed database roles.
+The BACKUP DATABASE and BACKUP LOG permissions needed are granted by default to members of the sysadmin fixed server role, and the db_owner and db_backupoperator fixed database roles.

 Ownership and permission problems on the backup device's physical file can interfere with a backup operation.
 SQL Server must be able to read and write to the device; the account under which the SQL Server service runs must have write permissions.
 However, sp_addumpdevice, which adds an entry for a backup device in the system tables, does not check file access permissions.
-Such problems on the backup device's physical file may not become obvious to you until you attemt to access the physical resource is accessed when the backup or restore.
+Permissions problems on the backup device's physical file may not become obvious to you until you attemt to access the physical resource when you try to backup or restore.
 So again, check permissions before you begin!